r-soltani/BreachAnalyzer/README.md

 ## BreachAnalyzer
-The objective of this project is to build the preliminary basis for an open-source application that enables automated data retrieval, analysis, and visualization of breach and stock data through an intuitive and simple-to-use user interface.
+An open-source application that enables automated data retrieval, analysis, and visualization of breach and stock data through an intuitive and simple-to-use user interface.

 Its future iterations are expected to provide a richer layer of data analytics, an interactive web GUI, and more extensive API integration.

-### Major Features
+### Major Features in the Current Feature

-The current version of the BreachAnalyzer can perform a number of useful tasks:
+The current version of the BreachAnalyzer can perform a number of tasks:

 **Single Symbol Analysis and Visualization - Price change analysis and visualization of a single stock symbol based on the breach publication date and optionally the breach occurrence date.** Given the stock symbol name of a target organization, and the breach publication date (and optionally the breach occurrence date), the app can perform analysis on the change in the stock price from 7 days prior to the breach publication date (or occurrence date) and up to 14 days after.
 All parameters are configurable.The app will output the values as text and as a candlestick chart.